Glenbrook Vintage Railway

 The Glenbrook Vintage Railway (GVR) is a heritage steam railway in Glenbrook, New Zealand.

 The GVR is run by a trust board of three trustees elected and appointed from Railway Enthusiasts Society (RES) membership.
 The board appoints a general manager who is responsible for day-to-day operation.
 The 7.4 km long railway carries up to 30,000 passengers during the normal operating season, which is from October to June, and is also available for charter throughout the year.

 The railway is staffed and maintained by volunteers and RES membership provides automatic access to all activities as a volunteer.
-Special Events are often held, such as "Day Out With Thomas" weekends, Railfan Days (with display freight trains and other unique consists), Country and Western days and night steam runs.
+Special Events are often held, such as "Counties Energy Christmas Lights - Trains at Night", the "Day Out With Thomas" weekends, Railfan Days (with display freight trains and other unique consists), Country and Western days and night steam runs.

 History

 The GVR is based on part of the old Waiuku branch line which opened in 1922 and closed from Glenbrook to Waiuku in 1967.